kecman/view/PLAN.md

 - Sort by time loaded
 - Write * to indicate an identical first and last point
 - Mode line showing the style info etc
-- Custom key-bindings and sensitivity of parameters, dynamically generate UI for this? and save to the text file
 - Understand and use context stuff (logging, assertions, allocators), watch https://youtu.be/ciGQCP6HgqI
 - Give each polyline a number 1-9 then pressing that number before some modifier for colour/vertex etc only modifies that one, number 0 means everything?
 - Toggle fullscreen/maximise